 Limitations of Use

-Because of the risks of addiction, abuse, and misuse, with opioids, even at recommended doses (see WARNINGS), reserve oxycodone and aspirin tablets for use in patients for whom alternative treatment options (e.g., non-opioid analgesics)
+Because of the risks of addiction, abuse, and misuse, with opioids, which can occur at any dosage or duration (see WARNINGS), reserve oxycodone and aspirin tablets for use in patients for whom alternative treatment options (e.g., non-opioid analgesics)

 Oxycodone and aspirin tablets are contraindicated in patients with: